Last Updated on December 3, 2021 by Lori Geurin

 Understanding the potential side effects of starting up a low-carb diet is important.
 But, even if you get the keto flu there are things you can do to reduce the side effects and get you through the first couple of days.

 You’ll be glad you persevered because after it passes you’ll likely feel more clear-headed and energized than you have in a long time!
-Plus, your cravings will soon fade and you can enjoy the pounds melting away.
+Plus, your cravings will soon fade as you enjoy the pounds melting away.

-What benefits have you noticed from eating a low-carb ketogenic eating plan?
+What benefits have you noticed from a low-carb diet or keto eating plan?
+Share below!

 Want more on keto and low-carb eating?
 Don’t miss these great resources!